How to sell a home in 2023

 Without pressuring them, simply ask if they have any additional questions, if they want to make an offer or if they have any comments about your property.
 This is an amazingly effective sales technique.

 You have a predetermined timeframe for responding to an offer to purchase.
 You can accept it, refuse it or make a counteroffer.
 It’s also possible that the buyer has included some conditions in their offer.
-It is your right to negotiate and to ask the prospect to improve the offer.
+It is your right to negotiate and to ask the prospective buyer to improve the offer.

 Your property isn’t selling?

 Regardless of where you are in Quebec, you could save the commission and get the price you’re dreaming of by selling your property with DuProprio’s help.
-Find out more about our services by calling us at 1-866-387-7677 or watching this informational webinar:
+Find out more about our services by calling us at 1-866-387-7677 or watching this webinar: